sheriecarter/public-library-app/1_users_and_auth.md

 unknown attribute 'password' for User.
 ```

-This is because we only have a `password_digest`.
-We also haven't setup our application to help users sign up at all.
-This is a good time to start adding our authentication logic.
+This is because we only have a `password_digest` in our user model.
+We also haven't set up authentication logic yet -- part of this logic will be turning the plain password the user enters into a password digest that is safe to store in our database.

-Uncomment your `bcrypt` in your `Gemfile`
+Uncomment your `bcrypt` in your `Gemfile`:

 `Gemfile`